virtual-cast/Zenject/README.md

 You might want to inject some classes even in validation mode.
 In that case you can mark them with `[ZenjectAllowDuringValidation]`.

-Also note that some validation behaviour is configurable in <a href="#zenjectsettings">zenjectsettings</a>
+Also note that some validation behaviour is configurable in [zenjectsettings](#zenjectsettings)

 **Custom validatables**